-This ATBD describes the CISAR algorithm that infers surface reflectance and aerosol optical thickness over land surfaces from observations acquired by the PROBA-V radiometer in bands 0.4, 0.6, 0.8 and $1.6\mu m$ .
-The proposed algorithm relies on a joint retrieval of surface reflectance and aerosol optical thickness based on the inversion of a coupled surface-atmosphere radiative transfer model.
+This ATBD describes the CISAR algorithm that infers surface reflectance and aerosol optical thickness over land surfaces from observations acquired by the PROBA-V radiometer in bands 0.4, 0.6, 0.8 and $1.6\mu$ m.

+As the algorithm derives the total column aerosol optical thickness, it does not discriminate between tropospheric and stratospheric aerosols.
+This algorithm relies on a joint retrieval of surface reflectance and aerosol optical thickness based on the inversion of a coupled surface-atmosphere radiative transfer model (Govaerts and Luffarelli 2017).

 The CISAR algorithm can perform the retrieval on both land and sea surface.
 Hence, even though for Proba-V it is applied only on land, this ATBD describes the approach for sea surfaces as well.
-The forward model is explicitly solved during the inversion process, i.e., it does not rely on pre-computed solutions, allowing a continuous variations of the state variables in the solution space.
+FAS-TRE, the forward model included in the CISAR algorithm, is explicitly solved during the inversion process, i.e., it does not rely on pre-computed solutions, allowing a continuous variation of the state variables in the solution space.